ND: 10 Years Later TV Tropes

 Heroic Comedic Sociopath: Juni's character often provides comic relief in the series through her lack of adherence to social and moral norms.
 She is a spontaneous and aggressive individual who rarely considers the consequences of her actions, which frequently leads to unpredictable and sometimes chaotic situations.
 Anthony clearly approves.

-Annoying Younger Sibling: As the story states, she settles in her role as the bratty younger sister within the trio comprised of Gerard, Donatello, and herself.
-Although it is possible that she may have exhibited similar behaviour towards her half-brother James, it is uncertain since, by the time ND10 occurs, James is operating independently beyond the confines of the du Cronos Dynasty's territory.
+Annoying Younger Sibling: Although it is possible that she may have exhibited similar behaviour towards her half-brother James, it is uncertain since, by the time ND10 occurs, James is operating independently beyond the confines of the du Cronos Dynasty's territory.
 Therefore, we cannot confirm whether or not she was also a bratty little sister to him.

 Restraining Bolt: In order to prevent her vampiric Superpowered Evil Side from gaining control, she wears a necklace/headgear that serves as a type of suppressant.
 By wearing this accessory, she is able to keep her dark and dangerous side at bay and maintain a semblance of control.